Gold extraction: Refractory gold processes

 A "refractory" gold ore is an ore that has ultra-fine gold particles disseminated throughout its gold occluded minerals.
 These ores are naturally resistant to recovery by standard cyanidation and carbon adsorption processes.
-These refractory ores require pre-treatment in order for cyanidation to be effective in recovery of the gold.
+These refractory ores require pre-treatment before cyanidation can be used.
 A refractory ore generally contains sulphide minerals, organic carbon, or both.
 Sulphide minerals are impermeable minerals that occlude gold particles, making it difficult for the leach solution to form a complex with the gold.
 Organic carbon present in gold ore may adsorb dissolved gold-cyanide complexes in much the same way as activated carbon.
 This so-called "preg-robbing" carbon is washed away because it is significantly finer than the carbon recovery screens typically used to recover activated carbon.

 Pre-treatment options for refractory ores include: